reza152

 permission delete = admins

-.
+01/24/2024, 8:53 AMExpand does give you information of how a permission was granted but please do note, and this is important, that Expand does not recursively expand the relation graph, unlike LookupResources.
+From the Expand response your application can instrospect the path, so you'd see that a permission was granted either via project#admin or project#parent->admin.
 I understand you are trying to somehow generalize some logic based on these traits so you don't have to add bespoke code to handle deletions for each possible resource in your application.

 I infer you are building some sort of permission management UI so that you can, say, render or not the "delete grant" button in the UI.
-The way this is typically done in UIs is not by rendering the button based on project#admins
+The way this is typically done in UIs is not by rendering the button based on project#admins permission, but instead by doing ReadRelationships over project#admin.
+So the UI would show "roles" that come with "permissions" associated.reza152

-01/26/2024, 2:48 PMReadRelationships
+01/26/2024, 2:48 PMReadRelationships.